§ 4137. Contempt powers of magisterial district judges.

 (June 15, 1994, P.L.273, No.45, eff.
 60 days; Nov.
 30, 2004, P.L.1618, No.207, eff.
 60 days)

 2004 Amendment.
-Act 207 amended the heading and subsecs. (a), (d) and (e).
+Act 207 amended the section heading and subsecs. (a), (d) and (e).
 See section 29 of Act 207 in the appendix to this title for special provisions relating to construction of law.

 1994 Amendment.
 Act 45 added section 4137.

 Suspension by Court Rule.
 Section 4137 was suspended by Pennsylvania Rule of Criminal Procedure No. 1101(1), adopted March 1, 2000, insofar as it is inconsistent with the 30-day appeal period and 30-day automatic stay period set forth in Rule 141 relating to preliminary hearing; continuances.

 Cross References.
 Section 4137 is referred to in section 1523 of this title.